 If you only want to travel, to explore, to see the world…

 Begin by deciding where you want to go and how long you want to go

 Be realistic.
 This is where the sacrifices come in!
 At first thought, you may want to go to Zimbabwe for a year.
 But transportation costs and the ability to stay for 365 days while unemployed and paying your bills at home may make this goal impossible… for now.
 Put it on your to-do list for your next big adventure, and for now, focus on something a little more feasible.
-Consider Myrtle Beach, SC with beautiful weather, tranquil ocean views and north myrtle beach rentals as a place to clear your head and figure out the next step in your life.
-Or, perhaps a European bus tour is more within your budget?
+Perhaps a European bus tour is more within your budget?
 Or maybe a Caribbean holiday?
 Or perhaps your budget is nonexistent… perhaps a cross-country road trip with your back-seat as the hotel is your only option?
 Maybe you’ll decide to work abroad after college.
 Be flexible, be reasonable, and be adventurous.
 But don’t be ridiculous!

 Your travel date of choice should also be carefully determined

 Winter months tend to be cheaper for travel in the Northern Hemisphere.
 Take that into consideration if your budget is tiny and you’re planning on surviving on no income.
 If you literally don’t have a penny to spare on a trip, calculate a plan to earn the money and set the date accordingly.
 You’ll need at least a couple hundred for the cheapest trip imaginable.
 If that means cutting out your weekly 12-pack-of-beer to put away ten bucks, then so be it.
 Factor in a nice booze budget for the trip to look forward to!